 In recent years, there has been a growing emphasis on using more detailed and informative chemical equations to represent complex reactions.
 This includes incorporating mechanistic information, such as the individual steps involved in a reaction, and using computational tools to predict reaction pathways and energy changes.

 One trend is the use of software and databases that automatically generate balanced equations and predict reaction outcomes.
 These tools often incorporate thermodynamic data and kinetic models to provide a more comprehensive understanding of the reaction.
-Furthermore, there is increasing interest in using visual representations of chemical reactions, such as reaction schemes and 3D molecular models, to enhance communication and understanding.
+What's more, there is increasing interest in using visual representations of chemical reactions, such as reaction schemes and 3D molecular models, to enhance communication and understanding.

 Professional insights suggest that the future of chemical equations will involve greater integration with computational chemistry and data science.
 Machine learning algorithms can be trained on vast datasets of chemical reactions to predict reaction outcomes, optimize reaction conditions, and even design new reactions.
 This interdisciplinary approach promises to revolutionize the way chemists understand and manipulate chemical reactions.